Top 5 Money Lies Singaporeans Should Quit Using By 30

-By the age of 30, you probably finished a degree or two, landed a regular job, got a credit card in your wallet and have told a handful of lies.
-Let’s be honest (at least with ourselves) that we have told lies for whatsoever reason.
+By the age of 30, you probably finished a degree or two, landed a regular job, got a credit card in your wallet, and told a handful of lies.
+So let’s be honest (at least with ourselves) that we have told lies for whatsoever reason.

 Ever heard of this before?
-The main reason some of us do not have savings is the thought that salary is just not enough.
+The main reason some of us do not have savings is the thought that our salary is not enough.

 Avoid using this lie to yourself and spare the people around you.
-You have the capacity to adjust if you have the will to.
+You can adjust if you have the will to.
 When there is a will, there is definitely a way.

 You might have heard that most financial advisers recommend saving at least 20% of the salary.
 Well, there is an exemption to the rule.
-If your finances just can’t cut through the 20%-savings rule, then make it a habit to constantly save a more convenient amount every payday.
+So if your finances just can’t cut through the 20%-savings rule, make it a habit to save a more convenient amount every payday constantly.

-Start by saving at least 5% of your salary, then you can increase it.
-Put the money in your savings and in the future, it will surely save you.
+Start by saving at least 5% of your salary.
+Then, you can increase it.
+Finally, put the money in your savings.
+In the future, it will surely save you.

-Yes, retirement can be around 20 to 30 years from now, but it is never too early saving up for it.
+Yes, retirement can be around 20 to 30 years from now, but it is never too early to save up for it.

-The earlier you save the earlier you can possibly retire and enjoy.
+The earlier you save, the earlier you can retire and enjoy.
 You can start planning for your retirement now, then invest in various ways you could to grow your money.

 When you invest, time can be your greatest ally.

 Signature clothes, expensive shoes, and branded suits may be a need as work essentials.
-As they say, dress for success.
+But, as they say, dress for success.

-However, is it still rational if you buy these stuff every paycheck?
-When you go shopping reasoning that you need to dress well for your work, it becomes a financial lie.
+However, is it still rational if you buy this stuff every paycheck?
+When you go shopping, reasoning that you need to dress well for your work becomes a financial lie.

-While your boss might appreciate you coming to the office in a presentable attire for your clients, it would be much appreciated if you show up properly dressed and getting the job done.
+While your boss might appreciate you coming to the office in presentable attire for your clients, it would be appreciated if you showed up properly dressed and got the job done.

 Now is not the best time to dip your fingers into your savings.
-If it is not a need, you better leave your savings in peace.
+But, if it is not a need, you better leave your savings in peace.

 There are types of people who would feel lazy saving up once their savings got touched.
-If you are this type of person then you must avoid thinking that your savings are within easy reach.
+If you are this type of person, you must avoid thinking that your savings are within easy reach.